sassoftware/sas-viya-3.5-ha-deployment/sas-viya-3.5-ha-deployment-on-gcp/SAS-Viya-HA-Deployment-GCP.md

 distributed CAS server consists of one or more controller nodes (primary and secondary) and two or more worker nodes.

+> **_WARNING_**: SAS Viya requires a low-latency environment and is not designed
+> to perform well when components are installed across multiple data centers.
+In
+> GCP, data centers typically run within separate regions.
+SAS Viya is not
+> likely to perform as expected if it is deployed on VM instances that are not
+> in the same region.
+>
 HA SAS Infrastructure Data Server is a clustered PostgreSQL database containing at least one PGPool instance and at least one data node.
 A SAS Infrastructure Data Server cluster consists of three or more PGPool nodes (the pgpoolc host